crossplane/crossplane/docs/stacks-guide-aws.md

 ### Internet Gateway

-An [Internet Gateway][] enables the resources in the VPC to have access to the Internet.
-Since the WordPress application will be addressed from the internet, this resource is required in the network configuration.
+An [Internet Gateway][] allows the resources in the VPC to have access to the Internet.
+Since the WordPress application will be accessed from the internet, this resource is required in the network configuration.

 ```bash